Garrison ration: United States

 These proportions changed fairly little until the American Civil War, although the exact contents varied somewhat.
 In 1863, potatoes were added to the ration at a rate of thirty pounds per hundred rations.
 The development of early nutrition science in the late 19th century led to changes to rations in 1892 that emphasized a more diverse selection of vegetables in addition to meat and potatoes.
 The principles behind the garrison ration came under fire after the Spanish–American War, as the long distance between American supply chains and troops fighting in Cuba, Puerto Rico and especially the Philippines left soldiers eating rotten foods and subsisting on canned goods that were made to very poor standards.
 The American death toll from bad food in that war exceeded combat fatalities.

 By World War I, the American garrison ration had improved dramatically, including 137 grams of protein, 129 grams of fat, and 539 grams of carbohydrate every day, with a total of roughly 4,000 calories.
 However, fresh vegetables were largely absent, and the ration was inadequate in terms of vitamins.
-Further advances in nutrition led to the replacement of the garrison ration in 1933 with the New Army ration, which ultimately developed into the rations system described at United States military ration.
+Further advances in nutrition led to the replacement of the garrison ration in 1933 with the "New Army ration", which ultimately developed into the rations system described at United States military ration.

-Since the WWII-era, A-rations and B-rations have been provided as part of garrison rations.
+Since the WWII era, A-rations and B-rations have been provided as part of garrison rations.

-Currently garrison rations include the Unitized Group Ration and the Navy Standard Core Menu.
-They are prepared in dining facilities and mess halls use a standard pounds per hundred sheet for all meats.
-They also have standard recipe cards are follow guidelines under TB MED530 for compliance standards.
+Currently, garrison rations include the Unitized Group Ration and the Navy Standard Core Menu.
+They are prepared in dining facilities and mess halls using a standard pounds-per-hundred sheet for all meats.
+They also have standard recipe cards and follow guidelines under TB MED530 for compliance standards.